 Letting your dog into the backyard may seem like an ordinary task.
-For some people, your dog insists on having you with them (works that way in our house).
+However, your dog may insist on having you with them (it works that way in our house).
 For others, your dog doesn’t mind going out on their own.
 Whether you leave your dog unaccompanied may come down to the presence of a fence.
 Maybe you’d like your dog to have their freedom, but you don’t like the look of fencing.
 If that’s the case, invisible dog fences provide the answer.

 Invisible dog fences come in a few forms:

 They all work on the same principle.
 Rather than a free-standing fence marking the boundary of your property, there’s nothing to see.
 Instead, your dog wears an electric-type collar that senses a perimeter.
 The collar then delivers a correction (a tone, vibration, or static shock) to guide them away.
 (Electric fencing uses a physical barrier – it’s just more discrete)

 You usually have a choice as to the correction the collar administers.
 Over time, you can adjust the setting as your dog learns the fence’s boundaries.
 Dogs are smart, and they catch on pretty quickly.

 Invisible dog fences make great choices for people that live in neighborhoods with restrictions over yard aesthetics.
 As the fence isn’t visible, there’s nothing to upset the neighbors.
 And your dog stays safe in their yard.

 Invisible dog fences can also keep your dog from trampling your vegetables or digging up the rosebushes.
 You don’t have to fence in your gardens, making weeding a difficult chore.
 Instead, set up the invisible dog fence around the bed, and your dog learns to avoid the area.
 It’s an easy way to correct that destructive behavior when your back’s turned.